TikTok says removed over 49 million videos in second half of 2019

 Social media app TikTok said on Thursday it removed over 49 million videos that violated its guidelines or terms of service from its platform globally in the second half of last year.

-REUTERS: Social media app TikTok said on Thursday it removed over 49 million videos that violated its guidelines or terms of service from its platform globally in the second half of last year.
+REUTERS: Social media app TikTok said on Thursday it removed more than 49 million videos from its platform in the second half of last year for violating its guidelines.

-"Our systems proactively caught and removed 98.2per cent of those videos before a user reported them.
-And of the total videos removed, 89.4per cent were taken down before they received any views," TikTok said in its transparency report https://www.tiktok.com/safety/resources/transparency-report.
+These videos accounted for less than 1per cent of the total posted on the platform and fell under categories such as "violent and graphic content, hate speech and adult nudity", it said in a report released on its website.

+About one-third of the videos were from India, followed by the United States and Pakistan, it added.